MatthewSmith430/2-stars/README.md

 Load example data
 -----------------

-To illustrate these functions, we use an ownership network, takern from Kogut (2012).
+To illustrate these functions, we use an ownership network, taken from Kogut (2012).

 Kogut, B.M., 2012.
 The Small Worlds of Corporate Governance.
 MIT Press.